SaudMaashi/Points-Counter-App/README.md

-This is a practice application that I developed with my instructor in one of my Flutter Courses
+This is a practice application that I developed with my instructor in one of my Flutter Courses.